Inspiration and advice for your building project

 The arrangements for reclaiming the VAT are set out in VAT Notice 431NB, which has the simple title, VAT refunds for ‘do-it-yourself’ builders and converters.
 You can obtain a copy of the explanatory leaflet from your local Tax Office or download it from hmrc.gov.uk.
 The scheme is only applicable to those building or converting for their own domestic use and occupation, and is not available for those who develop property as a business, where entirely separate arrangements are in place.

 There are very different rules and arrangements covering new build, conversions, renovations and extensions.
+For our VAT guide to conversions and renovations click here.

 Examples of What You Can and Can't Claim